Deriving Differential Target Propagation from Iterating Approximate Inverses: Layer-wise approximate inverse

 and simple target propagation starting at $\tau_L$ (normally chosen close to $h_L$) gives rise to

 or equivalently, applying a change $\tau_l-h_l$ on layer activations $h_l$ (to give new values $\tau_l$) would lead to

 which would change $h_L$ in the direction of the gradient of the loss on the output.
 Note that the inverse condition is achieved when we minimize reconstruction error in the output space (applying the decoder and then the encoder), which is the opposite of the usual auto-encoder reconstruction error (where we apply the encoder and then the decoder).
-However, the iterative inversion scheme of Section~\ref{sec:iterative-decoder-output} uses the regular auto-encoder property of $g_l \circ f_l$ being close to the identity.
+However, the iterative inversion scheme of Section~\ref{sec:iterative-decoder-output} uses the regular auto-encoder property of $g_l \circ f_l$ being close to the identity, and the version in Section~\ref{sec:biology} minimizes the reconstruction error of $g_l \circ f_l$ but obtains $\tau_{l-1} \rightarrow f_l^{-1}(\tau_l)$ iteratively.

 We will assume that $g$ has enough capacity for approximating the inverse of $f$.
 For example it may need an extra hidden layer or use powerful non-linearities assumed to exist in dendritic computation in order to obtain the required flexibility, or the use of iterative refinements to correct the input or output of the decoder in order to approximate the inverse well, as per Sections~\ref{sec:iterative-decoder-input} and~\ref{sec:iterative-decoder-output}.
-A training objective for enforcing the above also needs to be defined (such as squared error on pre-activation values).
+A training objective for enforcing the above also needs to be defined (such as squared error on reconstructing pre-activation values).